• Help & Advice

 Tackling sexual violence and abuse

-Through our Sexual Violence Education and Training Programme, funded by NHS England, we worked with our partner Let Me Know to deliver education sessions to 8,658 young people across seven London boroughs in 23/24.
+Through our sexual violence programme, funded by NHS England, we worked with our partner Let Me Know to deliver education sessions to 8,658 young people across seven London boroughs.
 We upskilled more than 429 professionals with our training on managing a disclosure of sexual assault, pornography and responding to incidents of sexual harassment.
-Our sessions support educational settings and community groups to embed a whole school approach to addressing sexual violence and abuse.
-With our partner, the Women and Girls Network, we engaged with the Expert Working Group to develop new relationship education resources.
+Our sessions support educational settings and community groups to embed a whole-school approach to addressing sexual violence and abuse.

 Increasing accessibility through participation and volunteering